 Click Choose file, select the file you want to import, then click Import CSV or OFX File.

 The next screen displays a preview of the data that is going to be imported.
 At this stage no actual data has been imported.
 Note the CSV Header column - this can be helpful to ensure the incoming data is matched correctly to the data fields within the Giving module.
 Use the drop-down field selector under Import As to ensure each column in your import file is assigned correctly.
 Once you ate satisfied, select Import All Records to complete the import.

-After import the screen displays all of the items of income (Credit transactions) from your church's bank statement (Debit transactions, i.e. expenditure, are disregarded).
+After import the screen displays all of the items of income (Credit transactions) from your bank statement import (Debit transactions, i.e. expenditure, are disregarded).
 Some income entries may not be donations - note the drop-down menu next to the Amount - simply switch from Save to Delete, which will ignore all the non-donation items when the imported list is processed.

 Selecting Add giver will open the Add giver window (shown below).
 Here you have the option to select to link the new giver to an existing contact In the Address Book - searching for a contact using the drop-down Contact List (this will create a new giver profile from the Address Book contact, and auto-link the giver profile to that contact), or...